 Judge Lynne Callahan is a candidate for the Ninth District Court of Appeals, serving Summit, Lorain, Medina, and Wayne counties.
 Judge Callahan is currently judge of the Summit County Common Pleas Court, where she has served for over seven years.
 Prior to taking the common pleas court bench Judge Callahan served on the Akron Municipal Court for more than eleven years.
-Her reputation for excellence and a strong work ethic have been recognized by her peers and she received a rating of "Highly Recommended" from the Akron Bar Association for her 2014, 2008 and 2003 general elections.
+Her reputation for excellence and a strong work ethic have been recognized by her peers and she received a rating of "Excellent" by the Akron Bar Association for the November 2016 general election, as endorsements by police and labor.

 Judge Callahan graduated from the University of Akron where she received the University's prestigious "Outstanding Senior Woman" award in 1979.
 She went on to attend the University of Akron School of Law where she was a member of both the Mock Trial and Moot Court teams and was published in the Akron Law Review.